d2d-weizhi/aceit-web/README.md

   <summary>Desktop/Tablet (Landscape mode)</summary>

 - Have a two-column/panel layout.
+- Left Panel will display both a Task List (Table) view as well as a KanBan version.
+  - (Top) Stats and Chart:
+    - Total no. of Task Completed, In-Progress, Pending
+    - Tasks Distribution (across Modules/Assignments)
+  - (Bottom) KanBan/Table
 - Left panel will display a full list of assignment tasks and who's assigned to them.
 - The task list will show information like:
   - Task title